-Detailed dispersion modelling has been undertaken using ADMS 5.2 for the area in South Wales where exceedances of the annual mean TV of 20 ng m-3 have been measured in 2020.
+Detailed dispersion modelling has been undertaken using ADMS 5.2 for the area in South Wales where exceedances of the annual mean TV of 20 ng m-3 have been measured in 2021.
 This fine-scale modelling has been used to assess the likely magnitude and spatial extent of exceedance.

 Information on the Ni emissions from the principal Ni point source were provided by the site operators.
-One measurement of the annual Ni emissions rate was reported by the site operator, 10.39 kg year-1.
+The annual Ni emission from one plant was reported by the site operator to be 23.08 kg year1.
 The modelling was performed and scaled to provide the best fit to the monitoring data at Pontardawe Tawe Terrace.